 • Affordable price;

-• Lifetime warranty for repairing or replacement.
+• Lifetime warranty for repair or replacement.

 Cons: